How to Engrave a Cutting Board

 Step 5: Clean and protect the engraved cutting board

-After the engraving is complete, you may need to sand the surface to remove any rough spots.
-Then wipe down the cutting board with a damp cloth to remove any dust or particles.
+After completing the engraving, you may need to sand the surface to remove any rough spots.
+Then wipe down the cutting board with a damp cloth to remove dust or particles.

 Engraved cutting boards are generally not food-safe without further treatment, but they make a great home decor accent.